boltlabs-inc/zip-spec/zip-bolt-support.rst

 (3) Can specify relative lock time in transparent program (4) Can specify shielded inputs and outputs
 (5) A non-SegWit approach that fixes transaction malleability (6) ``OP_BOLT`` logic expressed as WTPs.
-We will use the Bolt WTPs defined in section 2.1: ``open-channel`` and ``close-channel``.
+We will use the Bolt WTPs defined in section 2.1: ``open-channel``, ``cust-close``, and ``merch-close``.

 **Privacy Limitations**.
-The aggregate balance of the channel will be revealed in the 2-of-2 multisig transparent address.
+The aggregate balance of the channel will be revealed in the funding transaction ``escrow-tx``.
 Similarly, the final splitting of funds will be revealed to the network.
-However, for channel opening and closing, the identity of the participants remain hidden.
+However, for channel opening and closing, the identity of the participants remains hidden.
 Channel opening and closing will also be distinguishable on the network due to use of WTPs.

 **Channel Opening**.
-The customer creates a funding/escrow transaction that spends ZEC from a shielded address to a transparent output that is encumbered by a Bolt transparent program.
-See section 2.1 for what the funding transaction looks like when instantiated using WTPs.
+The funding transaction ``escrow-tx`` spends ZEC from one or more shielded addresses to a transparent output that is encumbered by a Bolt transparent program.
+See Section 2.1 for what the funding transaction looks like when instantiated using WTPs.

-**Token Descriptions**.
-There are three types of tokens described in this section: (1) channel token, (2) closure token, and (3) revocation token.

-(a) *Channel token*: this consists of public keys from the customer and merchant for the channel and a long-lived public key for the merchant.
-It also includes the initial customer balance and optionally, the wallet commitment.
-(b) *Closure token*: for the customer, this consists of the wallet (i.e., the channel public key, wallet public key, current channal balance, total channel balance), and a closure signature (i.e., blinded sig) on the wallet.
-(c) *Revocation token*: this consists of a wallet public key and a corresponding revocation signature.

 2.1 Bolt WTPs
 --------------

 Transparent programs take as input a ``predicate``, ``witness`` and ``context`` and then output a ``True`` or ``False`` on the stack.
-Oult Bolt-specific transparent programs are deterministic and any malleation of the ``witness`` will result in a ``False`` output.
+Bolt-specific transparent programs are deterministic and any malleation of the ``witness`` will result in a ``False`` output.
 The WTPs are as follows:

 1. ``open-channel`` program (for customer-initiated or merchant-initiated close).
 The purpose of this WTP is to encumber the funding transaction such that either party can spend from the transaction: (1) the customer can initiate close with a closure token (from merchant) and a customer signature, or (2) the merchant can initiate close with a customer signature and merchant signature.
 The program is structured as follows: